Julia-Wagner/furry-friends/README.md

 ## **Credits**
 - The images used for the website are taken from [unsplash.com](https://unsplash.com/) and compressed using [tinypng.com](https://tinypng.com/).
 Some images of dogs are my own pictures.
+- To test my website I signed up for a free trial on [BrowserStack](https://www.browserstack.com/).